dBerriff/FT-Motor-Control/README.md

 # FT-Motor-Control
 PWM motor control from a Pi Pico running MicroPython.

-L298N board initially but will be extended to newer control boards
+The controller software is written for the L298N board initially but will be extended to newer control boards at a later date.